 FAQ

-Is there a waiting period before I can report someone as missing?
+Is there a waiting period before I can report someone as missing in the U.S.?

 How can social media help in finding a missing person?